dainst/chronontology-backend/docs/datastore-configuration-reference.md

 ## Datestore configuration

-A datastore can be either an elasticsearch datastore or a filesystem datastore.
+A datastore can be either an "elasticsearch" datastore or a "filesystem" datastore.
 This can be specified explicitely by the property

 ```